buu342/ACS-Dominatrix/Injection Wads/readme.md

 NEON15
 ```

+### neondm_cp2.pk3
+An update for the previous NeonDM injection WAD.
+This one contains some CP position revisions for `NEON13` and `NEON15`, as well as the addition of `NEON03` and `NEON05`.
+It was created for the 8v8 NeonDM Dominatrix event hosted by MDF on the 24th of October, 2021.

 ### udm3xdom.wad
 An injection script for [UDM3 + UDMX](http://doomshack.org/wads/udmx_udm3.wad).
 Created for the Dominatrix Playtest Session hosted by MDF on the 21st of March.
 Contains the following maps:
 ```